idvorkin/idvorkin.github.io/_posts/2015-11-25-search-inside-yourself.md

     - emotional intelligence
 ---

-Mindfulness for Engineers, is what I'd call this books.
-It describes, the why, how and what of mindfulness and empathy in a way that's easy for engineers to digest.
+Mindfulness, or emotional intelligence (EI), for Engineers, is what I'd call this book.
+It describes how to build EI.

 This is a summary of [Search Inside Yourself](http://www.amazon.com/gp/product/B0070XF474/ref=dp-kindle-redirect?ie=UTF8&btkr=1)

+### 1) What is Emotional Intelligence (EI)?
+How to train it?
-### Even engineers can use empathy
+_Even engineers can use empathy_

+* Define IE: Ability to monitor your, and others, feelings, and use the info to guide your own thinking and actions.
+* Background on EI:  [What makes a leader](/what-makes-a-leader-great) article.
+* The Point: EI is a collection of trainable skills, this book teaches them.
+* Foundational Skill 1: Focus attention
+* Foundational Skill 2: Perceive feelings in the body since body manifests A) feeling before 'mind realizes it, B)  feelings with more granularity.
+* Mindfulness is THE WAY to build those foundational skills.
+* Once have the mindfulness can use to build the components of EI.
+* Easy and Easier Mindfulness Methods. __Easy__ follow the breath.  __Easier__ have no thoughts.

+### 2) Theory and practice of mindfulness
-### Breathing as if your life depends on it.
+_Breathing as if your life depends on it._

+* Meditation is .. *

+### 3) Keeping mindfulness beyond formal practice
-### Mindfulness without butt on cushion
+_Mindfulness without butt on cushion_

+### 4) Self awareness leading to self confidence
-### All natural organic Self-Confidence
+_All natural organic Self-Confidence_

+### 5) Developing Self Mastery
-### Riding your emotions like a horse
+_Riding your emotions like a horse_

+### 6) Art of self motivation
-### Making Profits, Rowing Accross Oceans, and Changing The World
+_Making Profits, Rowing Accross Oceans, and Changing The World_

+### 7) Developing Empathy by connecting to others
-### Empathy and the Monkey bussiness of brain tangos
+_Empathy and the Monkey business of brain tangos_

+### 8) Leadership and Social Skills
-### Being Effective and Loved at the same time
+_Being Effective and Loved at the same time_

+### 9) The story behind Search Inside Yourself.
-### Three easy steps to world peace
+_Three easy steps to world peace_

 ### Save the world in your free time.